WhazzItToYa/whazzittoya.github.io/StreamerBot/KickAPI.md

 ## On Events

-The Kick API delivers events to bots by using Webhooks, a cumbersome and costly mechanism that doesn't integrate well with standalone applications like Streamer.bot.
+The Kick API delivers events to bots by using Webhooks.
+Webhooks work fine for cloud-based bots, since those bots already have (and pay for) internet-facing server infrastructure to host the webhooks.
+But streamer.bot is entirely self-hosted on the streamer's PC, so has no way to receive webhook requests.
+Furthermore, the streamer.bot team provides it for free, so there is no revenue to pay for setting up and running webhook server infrastructure.